 Insulin syringe with peptide dosing measurement markings — mcg to unit conversion guide — Apex Laboratory

-Getting peptide dosing math wrong is one of the most common sources of error in peptide research — and it is completely preventable.
-The calculations themselves are straightforward, but the unit conversions between milligrams, micrograms, milliliters, and insulin syringe units create confusion, especially for researchers new to working with peptides.
-A single decimal point error can result in a 10-fold dosing mistake that invalidates an entire experiment.
+Getting peptide concentration math wrong is one of the most common sources of error in peptide research — and it is completely preventable.
+The calculations themselves are straightforward, but the unit conversions between milligrams, micrograms, milliliters, and U-100 syringe units create confusion, especially for researchers new to working with peptides.
+A single decimal point error can result in a 10-fold measurement mistake that invalidates an entire experiment.

-This guide covers every calculation you need to work confidently with research peptides — from computing your reconstituted concentration, to converting between mg and mcg, to determining exactly how many syringe units to draw for a specific microgram dose.
+This guide covers every calculation you need to work confidently with research peptides — from computing your reconstituted concentration, to converting between mg and mcg, to determining exactly how many syringe units of volume to draw for a specific microgram target amount.
 We also provide a free interactive tool that does all the math instantly: the Apex Laboratory Peptide Reconstitution Calculator.

 The Three Core Calculations in Peptide Research

-Every peptide dosing workflow involves three sequential calculations.
+Every peptide measurement workflow involves three sequential calculations.
 Master these three formulas and you can work with any peptide at any concentration with complete confidence.

 Calculation 1: Concentration After Reconstitution